jchrisfarris/detect-credential-compromise/README.md

 }
 ```

-The `uniq_id` is created to allow you to deduplicate messages in your downstream processing engine.
+The `uniq_id` is created to allow you to de-duplicate messages in your downstream processing engine.

+`type` can be:
+* `BadSource` - `SourceIPAddress` is not from the known list
+* `InstanceMissing` - The instance id in the request is not found in the inventory file

 ### False Positives